joelbeckham/joelbeckham.com/content/post/2012-02-25-ckeditor-for-wordpress-using-https-when-its-not-suppose-to.md

 tags:
   - Wordpress
 ---
-I&#8217;m runnin WordPress on IIS.
-The latest version of CKEditor for WordPress seems to have an issue where I&#8217;m accessing the admin area with HTTP, but all the urls it generates (images, js files, etc) are being requested through HTTPS.
-I noticed it because I don&#8217;t have HTTPS bound to my site at the moment and all of the CKEditor assets couldn&#8217;t be found.
+I'm runnin WordPress on IIS.
+The latest version of CKEditor for WordPress seems to have an issue where I'm accessing the admin area with HTTP, but all the urls it generates (images, js files, etc) are being requested through HTTPS.
+I noticed it because I don't have HTTPS bound to my site at the moment and all of the CKEditor assets couldn't be found.

 Digging in a bit, I found these lines in ckeditor_class.php: